openmss/msscatalog/how-to.md

 ---
-title: How to...
+title: How to catalog manuscript contents
 layout: page
 ---

+(Rough draft in progress,  posted  ***{{ site.time | date:  '%B %-d, %Y' }}***)

-Here is our current database of [citable imgages of manuscripts](http://beta.hpcc.uh.edu/tomcat/mss/photos).
+Here is our current database of [citable images of manuscripts](http://beta.hpcc.uh.edu/tomcat/mss/photos).

-Additional catalog info on the manuscripts may be found [here](https://github.com/openpaleography/mss/tree/master/collections/mss).There is a csv file for library we have taken images from.
+Additional catalog info on the manuscripts may be found [here](https://github.com/openmss/mss/tree/master/collections/mss).There is a csv file for library we have taken images from.

-Finally, additional information on the source libraries can be found [here](https://github.com/openpaleography/img_sources/blob/master/sources.md).
+Finally, additional information on the source libraries can be found [here](https://github.com/openmss/img_sources/blob/master/sources.md).

 ## The Process ##